What are the different types of homes?

 3. Townhomes

-If apartments seem a little too cramped, a townhouse could be a suitable alternative.
+If apartments seem a little too cramped, a townhome could be a suitable alternative.
 These attached housing units come with multiple floors and provide affordable and spacious living options in urban settings.
-Like apartments, townhouses are usually part of a larger complex.
+Like apartments, townhomes are usually part of a larger complex.

-A major difference between apartments and townhouses, however, comes down to ownership.
-While both types of housing can be mortgaged, townhouse owners have a claim to the land the dwelling sits on.
+A major difference between apartments and townhomes comes down to ownership.
+While both types of housing can be mortgaged, townhome owners have a claim to the land the dwelling sits on.
 As the property title holder, you’ll have additional responsibilities more similar to single-family homes, such as managing exterior maintenance and landscaping any outdoor space surrounding the home.

 The high demand in urban and suburban areas has been a constant burden for house hunters.
 The walkability, resources, entertainment and economic opportunities in these neighborhoods drive up prices as more people move to these communities.